MisterMoody/twigTemplates/README.md

 The ```"license":``` property details the package license, if any.

-The ```"author":``` property acknowledges project developers using an array of sub-properties that identifies devs by name, email, hompage or role.
+The ```"author":``` property acknowledges project developers using an array of sub-properties that identifies devs by name, email, homepage or role.

-Learn more about [basic usage](https://getcomposer.org/doc/01-basic-usage.md), configuring [composer.json](https://getcomposer.org/doc/04-schema.md), using [composer commands](https://composer.json.jolicode.com/), and modifying [JSON Schema](http://json-schema.org) and their properties [properties](https://getcomposer.org/doc/04-schema.md#properties).
+Learn more about [basic usage](https://getcomposer.org/doc/01-basic-usage.md), configuring [composer.json](https://getcomposer.org/doc/04-schema.md), using [composer commands](https://composer.json.jolicode.com/), and modifying [JSON Schema](http://json-schema.org) and their [properties](https://getcomposer.org/doc/04-schema.md#properties).

 ### The ```composer.lock``` file